(612) 808-0252

 Q: What if I miss my attempt?

 A: In the event you miss your attempt or need to bail, we will have a back spotter to help keep you safe.
-This year, we will also have a ‘second cast’ which will allow lifters who miss their first attempt to try a second lift.
-All second cast lifts will be conducted at intermission or after the last flight concludes.
+This year, we will also have an opportunity for a second attempt which will allow lifters who miss their first attempt to try a second lift.
+All second cast lifts will be conducted after the last flight concludes.

 Q: What equipment is allowed?